Central Europe: Central European University

-In 1991, Ernest Gellner proposed the establishment of a truly Central European institution of higher learning in Prague (1991–1995).
-Eventually, the Central European University (CEU) project was taken on and financially supported by the philanthropist George Soros, who had provided an endowment of US$880 million, making the university one of the wealthiest in Europe.
-Over its 30-year history CEU has become one of the most internationally diverse and recognisable universities in the world.
-For example, as of 2019, 1217 students were enrolled in the university, of which 962 were international students, making the student body the fourth most international in the world.
-CEU offers highly selective programs with a student to faculty ratio of 7:1.
+In 1991, Ernest Gellner proposed the establishment of a Central European institution of higher learning in Prague (1991–1995).
+Eventually, the Central European University (CEU) project was taken on and financially supported by the philanthropist George Soros, who provided an endowment of US$880 million, making the university one of the wealthiest in Europe.
+Over its 30-year history, CEU has become one of the most internationally diverse universities in the world.
+As of 2019, 1217 students were enrolled in the university, of which 962 were international students, making the student body the fourth most international in the world.
+CEU offers highly selective programs with a student-to-faculty ratio of 7:1.
 In 2021, the admission rate into its programs was 13%.
-CEU has thus become a leading global university in Europe promoting a distinctively Central European perspective while emphasizing academic rigor, applied research, and academic honesty and integrity.
-CEU is a founding member of CIVICCA, a group of prestigious European higher education institutions in the social sciences, humanities, business management and public policy, such as Sciences Po (France), The London School of Economics and Political Science (UK), Bocconi University (Italy) and the Stockholm School of Economics (Sweden).
+CEU promotes a distinctively Central European perspective while emphasizing academic rigor, applied research, and academic integrity.
+CEU is a founding member of CIVICCA, a group of prestigious European higher education institutions in the social sciences, humanities, business management and public policy, including Sciences Po (France), The London School of Economics and Political Science (UK), Bocconi University (Italy) and the Stockholm School of Economics (Sweden).